Michael Thalhammer

 An Austrian could have come up with a revolutionary transport system: a combination of pneumatic tube and Transrapid.
 He calls his system "TubeWay" and says it is "universally applicable as a medium and long-distance transport system and designed as a connection-friendly means of transport.

-In TubeWay, travellers and goods are to be transported in cabins through glass tubes laid on elevated tracks to their destinations.
-TubeWay is "low-wear and low-maintenance, and the recycled glass used for the long-lasting track tubes costs almost nothing," says Michael Thalhammer.
+In TubeWay, travellers and goods are to be transported in cabins in tubes laid on elevated tracks to their destinations - says Michael Thalhammer.

 TubeWay is fully compatible with today's modes of transport.
 After all, his tube has already made it into the world's largest collection of links to alternative modes of transport.